rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/helm-charts-in-rancher.md

 - Dashboard apps or Rancher feature charts can't be installed using the Rancher CLI.

-- The **Apps > Installed Apps** page displays the version in `Upgradable` column by aggregating the listed versions from multiple installed repos on a given cluster, and only displaying the most recent available version number.
-If another installed repo has a less-recent version listed as its "latest", the less-recent version number will not be displayed.
+When determining the most recent version to display for the **Upgradable** column on the **Apps > Installed Apps** page, rather than only considering versions of the Helm chart from the repository it was installed from, Rancher considers versions of the Helm chart from all repositories on the cluster.

-  For example, if you have a `cert-manager` v1.13.0 Helm chart installed, and you have two Helm repositories which both have cert-manager Helm charts, the first with the latest listed as v1.14.0 and the second with the latest listed as v1.15.0, then Rancher will only display v1.15.0 in the **Upgradeable** column, even though you might have installed `cert-manager` v1.13.0 from the first Helm repository.
+For example, you installed `cert-manager` v1.13.0 from repository A, where v1.14.0 is now the most recent version available.
+In this case, you expect **Upgradable** to display v1.14.0.
+However, if the cluster also has access to repository B where v1.15.0 of `cert-manager` is available, then **Upgradable** displays v1.15.0 even though the original installation used repository A.